Real Questions… Real Answers…

 Thinking about the what if’s in life is normal and makes it harder for you.
 Of course, most women facing an unplanned pregnancy never thought they would be pregnant before they were ready to be a mother.
 Don’t be too hard on yourself.
 Adoption is a big decision.
 I speak with many women who wish they had gone through with adoption instead of exposing their children to years of poverty and poor care.
 Not all women can follow through with an adoption plan.
 This has to be your decision.
 It sounds as if you have done some soul searching and are still struggling with the idea of someone else being mom instead of you.
 This is where those dreams you had are someone else’s right now and it doesn’t always seems fair.

 What’s the first step towards making an adoption plan?

-You can start by calling us at 1-800-923-6784, seven days a week for more information.
+You can start by calling or texting us at 1-800-923-6784, seven days a week for more information.
 You can review the family profiles online and select the three families you feel you might want to speak to.
 We will be able to give you more details about these families and arrange for you to call them.
 All of our adoptive couples have toll-free numbers, allowing you to call them without charge.
 You might find one family that just stands out and you only want to speak to them.
 The choice is yours.
 Some of our families may be unavailable pending a match, so we encourage you to select more than one.